 How to find property owners and contact information like a pro with PropertyRadar

-PropertyRadar gives you many options to find exactly what you're looking for or discover properties you didn't even know you should be interested in.
-You can use the property owner lookup to find the owner or if you have the owner's name and want to find the various properties they own, you can search by their name.
+PropertyRadar gives you many options to discover exactly what you're looking for or find off-market properties you didn't even know you should be interested in.
+You can use the property owner lookup to find the owner or if you have the owner's name and want to find the various properties they own, you can conduct a property owner search by their name.